M-Shrief/astro-portfolio/src/content/blog/signals.md

 ---
-title: 'Signals'
+title: "Signals"
-description: 'Overview of the new/old concept of signals'
+description: "Overview of the new/old concept of signals"
 isDraft: true
-pubDate: '12 Aug 2023'
+pubDate: "12 Aug 2023"
-heroImage: ''
+heroImage: ""
 ---